yjzhang2013/OncoSplicing/README.md

      a cancer/tissue type

 7. script/encode_vis.R
-     code to perform tracks plot that was refferenced by the mapas_plot.R and encode_plot.R this code was a modification of BioSeqUtils, full code can be found at https://github.com/junjunlab/BioSeqUtils.
+     code to perform tracks plot that was refferenced by the mapas_plot.R and encode_plot.R. this code was a modification of BioSeqUtils, full code can be found at https://github.com/junjunlab/BioSeqUtils.

 9. script/geom_arch.R